huangyh09/brie/simulator/README.rst

 Simulator for BRIE
 ==================

-Two simulation experiments in BRIE paper are based on Spanki_ RNA-seq  reads simulator, which supports specific RPK (reads per kilo-base) value for each transcript.
+The all three simulation experiments in BRIE paper are based on Spanki_ RNA-seq reads simulator, which supports specific RPK (reads per kilo-base) value for each transcript.

-Here, we provide two Python wraps to easily replicate the two simulation
+Here, we provide two Python wraps that were used to perform the simulation experiments, and can be used to replicate them easily:
-experiments:

 1) simulation of exon-inclusion ratio at different coverages, and generating an auxiliary variable for learning informative prior;